hackerbay/Employee-Handbook/people-operations/onboarding/email/README.md

 ### Few Notes

 - Mail is sent from the company private encrypted mail server.
-- We own the IP address mail is sent from. **Please do not spam.** It should result in everyone's email being sent to junk.
+- We own the IP address mail is sent from. **Please do not spam.** It will result in everyone's email being sent to junk.
 - Always use this email for work related communication (for external parties like customers), Always use slack to communicate internally.